hpc/charliecloud/doc/ch-image_desc.rst

    $ ch-image build -t bar -f ./foo/bar/Dockerfile ./foo/bar
    [...]
-   grown in 4 instructions: bar
+   built in 4 instructions: bar

 Same, but infer the image name and Dockerfile from the context directory path::

    $ ch-image build ./foo/bar
    [...]
-   grown in 4 instructions: bar
+   built in 4 instructions: bar

 Build using humongous vendor compilers you want to bind-mount instead of installing into a layer::